iron-bound-designs/wp-rest-api-idempotence/readme.txt

 The `ResponseSerializer` converts a `WP_REST_Response` or `WP_Error` object back and forth from a string representation.
-The default JSON serializer supports filtering the serialization process using the `wp_api_idempotence_serialized_response_data` and `filters`.
+The default JSON serializer supports filtering the serialization process using the `wp_api_idempotence_serialized_response_data` and `wp_api_idempotence_attach_serialized_response_data` filters.
 See `src/ResponseSerializer/Filtered.php`.
 The entire serializer can be substituted by implementing the `ResponseSerializer` interface.

 Finally, the `RequestPoller` class polls the data store for a response if it is determined that an idempotent request is currently being processed when another request with the same key arrives.
 By default, the data store is polled